Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGISRuntime.WinUI.Viewer/Samples/UtilityNetwork/DisplayUtilityNetworkContainer/readme.md

 ## About the data

-The [Naperville electric](https://sampleserver7.arcgisonline.com/server/rest/services/UtilityNetwork/NapervilleElectric/FeatureServer) network feature service (authentication required: this is handled within the sample code), contains a utility network used to find associations shown in this sample and a web map portal item, [Naperville electric containers](https://sampleserver7.arcgisonline.com/portal/home/item.html?id=813eda749a9444e4a9d833a4db19e1c8), that use the same feature service endpoint and displays only container features.
+The [Naperville electric](https://sampleserver7.arcgisonline.com/server/rest/services/UtilityNetwork/NapervilleElectric/FeatureServer) network feature service, contains a utility network used to find associations shown in this sample.
+The [Naperville electric containers](https://sampleserver7.arcgisonline.com/portal/home/item.html?id=813eda749a9444e4a9d833a4db19e1c8) webmap uses the same feature service endpoint and displays only container features.
+Authentication is required and handled within the sample code.

 ## Additional information